Set the sat nav. I want the fastest route possible. Now GO!

 - Making use of an online publishing platform.
 This, I admit, was done with some consternation.
 After my course, I wrote my first independently written story (without a tutor to hold my hand), and posted A Strange Occupation on Circalit.
 Expecting ridicule, I was pleasantly surprised when it was met with a positive reception, giving me a huge confidence boost.
 Circalit is now defunct, but the new site, Readwave, invited me to submit stories, and later, they asked me to review other people’s stories too.
 All of this has given me exposure, an online presence, and a feeling that I must be doing something right.
 The practical advice and suggestions my readers have given me have also been invaluable.
 Beyond this, I’ve developed relationships with other writers, and as a result, have been asked to contribute writing to a short story website called Storgy.
 Most recently, I’ve been invited by Readwave to submit four pieces of short fiction – The Dream, A Suspicious Mind, Aftermath and After Dark – to Worldreader, a charity that uploads stories onto mobile appliances to improve reading in the developing world.
 These opportunities would never have arisen if I hadn’t exposed my writing to the public at large.

 - I joined a local creative writing group, mainly because I’m interested in everything to do with writing, but also, as we’ve already established, it can be a lonely business.
 If you’re not careful, you can go for days without speaking to anyone.
 (This worries me more because I don’t really see any disadvantages in this.)
 My first session was a revelation – we spent the time writing, but we also socialised.
 A combination which was new to me.
 Its facilitator was sparky and dynamic, and his quick wit and random thought processes rubbed off onto group members, who came away dowsed in inspiration.
 Basically, mixing with other writers (in person) really enhances your creativity.
-Through this group, I’m now making links and connections, and am excited to be embarking on a new venture, by becoming involved in creative writing workshops in schools.

 - Another way of gaining an audience is by entering as many writing competitions as you can, or sending off stories to lit mags.
 A good place to start is to buy a writing magazine, which lists competitions and publications in every issue.
 There are also a plethora of competitions and calls for publication on the internet if you search.
 I’ve had a little success, being published as a result, which is another nice confidence boost.